rweigel/phys513/2023/hw.md

 $$\frac{d^2V_2}{dx^2}=-\frac{\rho_2}{\epsilon_o}$$

-In both regions, $\rho=0$, so the above equations simplify to Laplace's equation.
+In both regions $\rho=0$, so the above equations simplify to Laplace's equation.
 Using the finite difference approximation described in the textbook, we have

 $$V_1(x_i)=\frac{1}{2}\Big(V_1(x_{i-1})+V_1(x_{i+1})\Big)$$